transilvlad/bounces-classifier/README.md

-# bounces
+# Bounces-Classifier
-A selection of email bounces from my collection
+An old PHP based bounces classifier and a small selection of email bounces used to test it.